Best Practices for Curators

 To make your communication more efficient, you can create standardised email templates for certain events/situations to inform the users about the further procedure:

-• “Thank you very much for your Data Collection.
+- “Thank you very much for your Data Collection.
 We will check it now for technical and legal compatibility.
-Afterwards, your data will be made available online.”
+If your Data Collection is accepted for publication, you will be automatically notified and can finish the publication process.”

 Communication style